JasonBoy/wechat-jssdk/README.md

 Next-Generation WeChat JS-SDK integration with NodeJS.
 > The next major version(v4) will drop node v4 support(may still work, but won't test against v4)

+> :warning:This doc is for the upcoming v4, go to [v3 doc](https://github.com/JasonBoy/wechat-jssdk/tree/v3.1.x) if you are using v3

 [中文使用文档](https://github.com/JasonBoy/wechat-jssdk/wiki/%E4%B8%AD%E6%96%87%E4%BD%BF%E7%94%A8%E6%96%87%E6%A1%A3)
 [Change Log](https://github.com/JasonBoy/wechat-jssdk/releases)